 Rising interest rates have many borrowers seeking ways to manage their cash flow and improve loan terms.
 One option lenders sometimes offer is a rate buydown, which involves paying up front to secure a lower interest rate.
 It can be a helpful tool, but only in the right circumstances.

-What a Rate Buydown Is
+What is a Rate Buydown?

 A rate buydown allows a borrower to reduce the interest rate on a commercial real estate loan by paying an additional fee at closing.
 The cost is usually expressed in “points,” with one point equal to one percent of the loan amount.
 For example, on a $10 million loan, one point equals $100,000.
 A lender may reduce the interest rate by 20–30 basis points for each point paid, although the exact tradeoff depends on market conditions.